-The mission of the Missouri Master Gardener Extension Program is “helping others learn to grow.”
+The mission of the Missouri Master Gardener extension program is “helping others learn to grow.”
 The Master Gardener program provides in-depth horticultural training to individuals throughout Missouri.
 They then volunteer their time applying what they have learned to help others in their communities learn about gardening and environmental education.
-The Master Gardener Program in Missouri promotes and raises public awareness of University of Missouri Extension as a source of unbiased, research-based gardening information.
+The Master Gardener Program in Missouri promotes and raises public awareness of MU Extension as a source of unbiased, research-based gardening information.

 Barton County chapter

 Master Gardeners are adults of all ages who appreciate plants, love to watch them grow and like to share information with others.

 Anyone interested in learning and sharing horticulture knowledge with their friends and neighbors can be a Master Gardener.
 Each person entering the program agrees to a commitment to the Master Gardener program and volunteers at least 30 service hours in the first year to their community.

 Master Gardener candidates receive at least 30 hours of basic horticulture training on a wide variety of topics taught by MU Extension specialists and other qualified professionals.
 Following completion of the training, Master Gardener interns are encouraged to join an existing Master Gardener group to participate in organized educational and volunteer efforts.

 Local Master Gardener classes are generally offered once each year.

 The chapter's annual plant sale is held in May.
 Plants are sold at reasonable prices and include perennials, bedding plants, bulbs, trees, natives and other seasonal plants.

 Master Gardeners in Barton County maintain the Demonstration Garden at the Lamar City Park, landscape around the Senior Citizen Center and Moore Pavilion in Lamar.
 They select a Yard of the Month during spring and summer and sponsor a scholarship for a county high school graduate seeking an agriculture degree.